Hands-On Tutorial: Plugin Store¶

 Let’s Get Started!¶

-In this hands-on lesson, you will use the Census USA plugin to enrich a dataset with socio-demographic variables from the US Census Bureau.
+Using the same credit card transactions project from other Advanced Designer tutorials, you will use the Census USA plugin to enrich a dataset with socio-demographic variables from the US Census Bureau.

 This lesson assumes that you have basic knowledge of working with Dataiku DSS datasets and recipes.